biolab/orange3-imageanalytics/doc/widgets/imageembedding.rst

 Example
 -------

 Let us first import images from a folder with :doc:`Import Images <importimages>`.
 We have three images of an orange, a banana and a strawberry in a folder called Fruits.
 From **Import Images** we will send a data table containing a column with image paths to **Image Embedding**.

-We will use the default embedder *Inception v3*.
+We will use the default embedder *SqueezeNet*.
 The widget will automatically start retrieving image vectors from the server.

 .. figure:: images/ImageEmbedding-Example1.png
    :scale: 50%

 Once the computation is done, you can observe the enhanced data in a **Data Table**.
 With the retrived embeddings, you can continue with any machine learning method Orange offers.
 Below is an example for clustering.

 .. figure:: images/ImageEmbedding-Example2.png
    :scale: 50%